Elliptic Genus of E-strings: E-string elliptic genera from 2d gauge theories

 \subsection{Higher E-strings}

 The computation of the elliptic genus using the methods of \cite{Benini:2013xpa} quickly becomes complicated for higher rank gauge groups.
 In general, there could be a fundamental complication due to some poles failing to be projective.
-But we showed at the beginning of this section that this does not happen in our cases.
+But we showed at the beginning of this section that this does not happen in our problem.
+So the computation of the elliptic genus can be done using our methods for any number of E-strings.
 With higher rank, the computational problem is that there is a large number of poles and residues to be considered.
-For $U(n)$ indices, the possible poles are often completely classified by the so-called `colored Young diagrams,' with a $U(n)$ adjoint and several fundamental $(0,4)$ hypermultiplets.
+For $U(n)$ indices, the possible poles are often completely classified by the so-called `colored Young diagrams.'
 This classification first appeared in the context of instanton counting \cite{Nekrasov:2002qd,Nekrasov:2003rj}, which was reproduced recently in the context of Jeffrey-Kirwan residues \cite{Hwang:2014uwa}.
 The resulting residues are often nicely arranged into a reasonably compact form \cite{Flume:2002az,Bruzzo:2002xf}.
 However, for other gauge groups, we are not aware of systematic classifications of poles.\footnote{The pole structure of our $O(n)$ index is similar to that of the $Sp(N)$ instanton partition function, whose ADHM quantum mechanics comes with $O(n)$ group for $n$ instantons.
 The poles in our E-string index could be slightly simpler, because we only have $O(n)$ symmetric hypermultiplets while the ADHM mechanics also has extra $N$ fundamental hypermultiplets.
 In either case, we do not know the pole classification, apart from the basic rule given by the Jeffrey-Kirwan residues.} In this subsection, we shall illustrate the pole structures for some higher E-strings, with $O(5)$, $O(6)$, $O(7)$, $O(8)$ gauge groups, and also make some qualitative classifications of these poles.
 Since the purpose is to illustrate the computations for higher ranks, we only consider the branch of $O(n)$ holonomy with maximal number of continuous parameters, in the (ee) sector.

 We start by studying the $O(5)$ index, for five E-strings.
 Taking $\eta=e_1+\varepsilon e_2$ with $0<\varepsilon\ll 1$, the following pair of weights $\{\rho_1,\rho_2\}$ can potentially give nonzero JK-Res: